HasanZiyade/wavelet-audio-denoising/README.md

 # Audio Denoising Application

 A Python application for wavelet-based audio denoising through an interactive graphical user interface.
 This tool enables users to load audio files, apply various denoising algorithms, and evaluate the results using multiple speech quality metrics.
-The denoising will be made using Python and mainly utilizing the ‘pywt’ library which is a free Open Source library for wavelet transforms in Python.
+The denoising will be made using Python and mainly utilizing the [‘pywt’ library](https://github.com/PyWavelets/pywt), which is a free Open Source library for wavelet transforms in Python.
+Additionally, the [Speechmetrics library](https://github.com/aliutkus/speechmetrics) will be utilized for evaluating the results using comprehensive speech quality metrics.
+Special thanks to Aliutkus for his work on this library, which will be a crucial part of this project.
+The thresholding methods algorithms are based on the following research:

+1. ["Performance analysis of wavelet thresholding methods in denoising of audio signals of some Indian Musical Instruments"](https://www.researchgate.net/publication/268200760_Performance_analysis_of_wavelet_thresholding_methods_in_denoising_of_audio_signals_of_some_Indian_Musical_Instruments) by A.K.
+Verma.
+2. Donoho, D. L., & Johnstone, I. M. (1994).
+[Ideal spatial adaptation by wavelet shrinkage](https://doi.org/10.1093/biomet/81.3.425). *Biometrika, 81*(3), 425–455.
+3. Wang, G.-Y., Zhao, X.-Q., & Wang, X. (2009).
+[Speech enhancement based on the combination of spectral subtraction and wavelet thresholding](https://doi.org/10.1109/ICACIA.2009.5361134).
+In 2009 International Conference on Apperceiving Computing and Intelligence Analysis (pp. 136–139).
+IEEE.

 ---